The VDB operates a number of programs that support its mission:

 Videofreex (Skip Blumberg & Nancy Cain)

 The Video Data Bank is located at the School of the Art Institute of Chicago.
-Our media center includes a production and non-linear editing facility; an archival storage room for the storage of preserved videotapes; and a screening room that is open to the public by appointment.
+Our media center includes a production and non-linear editing facility, an archival storage room that houses the VDB Collection, and a screening room that is free and open to the public by appointment.

-The VDB Screening Room is a comfortable facility where curators, researchers, scholars, students and the general public can view works from the collections for free by appointment.
+The VDB Screening Room is a comfortable facility where curators, researchers, scholars, students and the general public can view works from the Collection for free by appointment.